 The pervasiveness of smartphones, coupled with easy internet access, allows local businesses to promote and connect with a larger number of potential customers outside the areas they typically service.
 Since the outbreak of Covid-19, companies have reconfigured their marketing strategies, while many homeowners decided to refurbish and renovate their homes as a result of being forced to work from home.

-According to a study released by Harvard University, the home improvement and repair industry grew by 3% to $420 billion in 2020 and is set to increase by another 4% in 2021.
+According to a study released by Harvard University, the home improvement and repair industry grew by 3% to $420 billion in 2020 and increased by another 4% in 2021.
 Currently, 97% of users search online for local businesses, most of whom use their phones.
 So, even though establishing a digital marketing strategy as a contractor can feel a little out of depth, considering your profession is hands-on, research indicates that business is profitable.
 However, competition is rising as more contractor businesses ramp up their marketing efforts online.

 Even if you’re from the “if-it-ain’t-broke-don’t-fix-it” school of thought and business is going well, it’s still important to embrace digital marketing tools, which can build brand awareness, future-proof your company, and aid business growth.
 No business wants to become irrelevant or fall by the wayside, which is why it’s critical for you to have an online marketing plan.